buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_3_Store_Basic_Data.md

 👀 GIF Count 1
 ```

 NICE.
-We are now actually storing *and* changing data on our Solana contract.
+We are now actually storing *and* changing data on our Solana program.
 Epic.

 *Note: You'll notice when you run `anchor test` again it'll start the counter from 0 again.
 Why?
 Well — basically it's because whenever we run `anchor test` we generate a key pair for our account via `anchor.web3.Keypair.generate()`.
 This will actually create a new account every time.
 On our web app — we'll make sure to address this properly.
 But for testing purposes it's useful because we can start w/ a fresh account every time we test.*